World Markets Review

 Just as it used to be easier to identify defensive stocks, it also used to be relatively straightforward to pick a defensive investment strategy for your portfolio — just shift to a value-oriented index and call it a day.

 But it’s important for investors to understand that value stocks aren’t always defensive.
 For example, many stocks that are included in popular value indexes don’t pay dividends and don’t have high credit ratings.
 About 22% of stocks in the Russell 1000® Value Index paid dividends of less than 0.1% in 2018, and roughly 40% of the rated companies in that index carried ratings of BBB– or lower.
 Companies with questionably high debt levels are also not uncommon.

 A missed debt payment or a ratings downgrade could send share prices tumbling.
-A better strategy may be to focus on higher quality companies that are more likely to maintain consistent dividend payments, says Capital Group portfolio manager Joyce Gordon, principal investment officer of the dividend-focused American Mutual Fund®.
+A better strategy may be to focus on higher quality companies that are most likely to maintain consistent dividend payments, says Capital Group portfolio manager Joyce Gordon, principal investment officer of the dividend-focused American Mutual Fund®.